manojgayala/POPL1/Language Manual.md

   statement\
   statement-list statement*

 If there are declarations, they must come before any statements.
 The scope of each identifier declared at the beginning of a compound statement extends from its declaration point to the end of the block.
-It is visible throughout the block unless a declaration of the same identifier exists in an inner block.\
+It is visible throughout the block unless a declaration of the same identifier exists in an inner block.
+The scope is precisely covered [here](#Names)\
 Function and class definitions are also syntactically compound statements.

-### selection/conditional statement
+### Selection/Conditional statement
 Selection statements choose one of several flows of control.
 There are 3 types of selection staements in tureasy:
 * if
 * if else